Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 When a client accesses a path which does not exist in Alluxio, Alluxio may consult the UFS to load the UFS metadata.
 There are 3 options for loading a missing path: `Never`, `Once`, `Always`.

-`Never` will never consult the UFS and `Always` will always interact with the UFS.
-The behavior for `Once` is approximated in the Alluxio master.
-TODO: this is super confusing??? i have no idea what this means
+`ALWAYS` will always check the UFS for the latest state of the given path, `ONCE` will use the default behavior of only scanning each directory once ever, and `NEVER` will never consult the UFS and thus prevent Alluxio from scanning for new files at all.

 The Alluxio master maintains a cache to approximate which UFS paths have been previously loaded, to approximate the `Once` behavior.
 The parameter `alluxio.master.ufs.path.cache.capacity` controls the number of paths to store in the cache.
 A larger cache size will consume more memory, but will better approximate the `Once` behavior.
 The Alluxio master maintains the UFS path cache asynchronously.
 Alluxio uses a thread pool to process the paths asynchronously, whose size is controlled by `alluxio.master.ufs.path.cache.threads`.